 Appendix A: Compatibility Levels for Specific Packages and Libraries

 For each compatibility level we define the binary packages which provide APIs and ABIs that are part of the compatibility level.
 As a convenience we list the source RPM from which those binary RPM(s) were built, but that source RPM is not considered to be a part of the compatibility level.

 Compatibility level 1 (CL1): APIs and ABIs are stable across three major releases (starting with RHEL 8)

 |Source RPM(s) (for reference)||Binary RPM(s) in level 1|

 Compatibility level 2: APIs and ABIs are stable within one major release

-Note: any component not included in a compatibility level listing in this document can be assumed to be level 2 and can be relied upon for compatibility within a major release, i.e. during the life of Red Hat Enterprise Linux 8.
+Note: This list below is a list of commonly used packages and is included for easy reference.
+It is not a complete list.
+Any component not included in a compatibility level listing in this document can be assumed to be level 2 and can be relied upon for compatibility within a major release, i.e. during the life of Red Hat Enterprise Linux 8.

 |Source RPM(s) (for reference)||Binary RPM(s) in CL2|